The first step of your journey is to apply through

 Students are normally admitted to the MS and PhD programs only for the fall semester, because the first year program consists of course sequences that begin only in the fall.

 University of Maryland's Graduate Application Process

 The University of Maryland’s Graduate School accepts applications through its application system.
-Before completing the application, applicants are asked to check the Admissions Requirements site for specific instructions.
+Before completing the application, applicants are asked to check the Admissions Requirements and Deadlines site for specific instructions.

 As required by the Graduate School, all application materials are to be submitted electronically:

 In addition, the department requires:Graduate Record Examination (GRE) scores;

 Nonrefundable application fee ($75) for each program to which an applicant applies

 The electronic submission of application materials helps expedite the review of an application.
 Completed applications are reviewed by an admissions committee in each graduate degree program.
 The recommendations of the committees are submitted to the Dean of the Graduate School, who will make the final admission decision.
 Students seeking to complete graduate work at the University of Maryland for degree purposes must be formally admitted to the Graduate School by the Dean.

 The University of Maryland is dedicated to maintaining a vibrant international graduate student community.
 The office of International Students and Scholars Services (ISSS) is a valuable resource of information and assistance for prospective and current international students.
 International applicants are encouraged to explore the services they offer and contact them with related questions.

 The University of Maryland Graduate School offers admission to international students based on academic information; it is not a guarantee of attendance.
 Admitted international students will then receive instructions about obtaining the appropriate visa to study at the University of Maryland which will require submission of additional documents.
 Please see the Graduate Admissions Process for International applicants for more information.